The Restoration of one of America’s most iconic landmarks, the US Capitol Dome.

 Architect Thomas J. Sparrow (1805-1870) was a member of the Maine Charitable Mechanic Association when in 1856, the organization commissioned him to design a permanent home for its roving library collection and a center for creativity and knowledge for its members.
 Sparrow’s Mechanics’ Hall opened in 1859 in the heart of downtown Portland as a thriving social hall with an extensive library, dining room, music gallery, and ballroom.
 Today, Mechanics’ Hall is open to the public and continues to be a vibrant cultural institution serving its original members as well as the general public with literary events, music, dance performances, kids coding programs and more.

-The Sparrow Lecture supports Mechanics’ Hall year round programming and the ongoing restorations and maintenance of this culturally significant historic building.
+The Sparrow Lecture supports the Mechanics’ Hall member library, our year round programming and the ongoing restorations and maintenance of this culturally significant historic building.